A BigLaw firm with a “small-firm feel” – this Texan outfit has energy to burn…

 Summer program components:

-The firm offers summer associate programs in three US offices.
-These program lengths typically range from nine to ten weeks.
+The firm offers summer associate programs in Houston, Dallas and Washington, DC.
+These programs typically run nine to ten weeks.
 During this time, summer associates have the opportunity to explore different areas of the law by working on actual matters.
 Summer associates attend hearings, depositions, trials, negotiations and client meetings.
-They also hone legal writing skills by helping research and draft agreements, briefs, articles and blog posts.
-In addition, summer associates are encouraged to explore the local community and attend summer associate lunches and events and attend the annual summer associate retreat in Austin, TX.
+They also hone legal writing and presentation skills by researching and drafting agreements, briefs, articles, blog posts and podcast episodes.
+In addition, summer associates are encouraged to explore the local community, participate in summer associate lunches and events and attend the annual summer associate retreat in Austin, Texas.

 Social media: